mosets/docs/modules.md

 ## Filter {#mod-mt-filter}

 @TODO: Address a common issue of user when ticking all checkboxes does not display any filter in front-end.
-The checked fields need to be made Tag Searchable!
+The checked fields need to be made Filter Searchable!

 ## ...